Do you want to fine-tune your social media marketing strategy for the year 2022?

 Many brands rely on the same content forms and creative touches again and time again, from images to Reels and beyond.
 These themes can help you become more consistent and focus on a sensible content approach.

-You could, for example, alternate between memes, product photographs, and user-generated material while maintaining a consistent color palette.
+You could, for example, alternate between memes, product photographs, and user-generated material while maintaining a consistent colour palette.
 If you’re having trouble keeping up with all of these social media sources, consider using social media management tools to help you stay organized.

 Here are some social media trends to examine to assist you to narrow down the specifics of what you should be sharing and ensuring you’re creating creative content.

 There isn’t going to be a shortage of stories in the future.
-Stories-style content is engaging and can’t-miss, capitalizing on your followers’ FOMO (fear of missing out).
+Stories-style content is engaging and can’t-miss, capitalize on your followers’ FOMO (fear of missing out).
 This content is displayed first in your followers’ feeds by default, which may help your brand’s account “jump the line” and remain top-of-mind.

 Stories are particularly useful for taking your fans behind the scenes and personalizing your social feed.
 Consider how you may use Stories to cover an event or take your followers on a journey without requiring them to leave the confines of the ‘gram.